yanivyacoby/harvard-cs290-instructional-materials/_tabs/about.md

 Feel free to reach out to us if you have any questions, suggestions, or to let us know how you used these materials!
 We'd love to know.

-**Helpful Links:**
+**Course Materials and Design:**
-* The student-facing 2022-2023 [course website](https://yanivyacoby.github.io/harvard-cs290) (the 2021-2022 course website can be found [here](https://yanivyacoby.github.io/harvard-cs290-2021-2022/))
+* The **student-facing** 2022-2023 [course website](https://yanivyacoby.github.io/harvard-cs290) (the 2021-2022 course website can be found [here](https://yanivyacoby.github.io/harvard-cs290-2021-2022/))
-* Our paper about the course describing our philosophy, learning objective and evaluation of the course: [Empowering First-Year Computer Science Ph.D.
+* Our paper about the course describing our **design philosophy, learning objective and evaluation** of the course: [Empowering First-Year Computer Science Ph.D.
 Students to Create a Culture that Values Community and Mental Health](https://arxiv.org/abs/2208.12650).

 **Course Developers:**
 * [Yaniv Yacoby](https://yanivyacoby.github.io/)